Desigveloper/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 and data to be stored in the new node as input.
 It returns the address of the new node if it was successfully added, or NULL if it failed

 10-delete_nodeint.c: A function takes a pointer to a pointer to the head node of a linked list and an index of the node that should be deleted as input.
 It returns 1 if it succeeded, or -1 if it failed.

+100-reverse_listint.c: A function that takes a pointer to a pointer to the head node of a linked list as input.
+Returns a pointer to the first node of the reversed list.